-Budget System Locations
+Bu Budget System Locations

 Americas International Total

-Company-operated locations 1,350 600 1,950
+Company-operated locations 1,400 650 2,050

-Licensee locations 650 1,300 1,950
+Licensee locations 650 1,350 2,000

-Total Budget System Locations 2,000 1,900 3,900
+Total Budget System Locations 2,050 2,000 4,050

-The graphs below present the approximate composition of the Americas Budget System revenue and global Budget System revenue in 2015:
+The graphs below present the approximate composition of the Americas Budget System revenue and global Budget System revenue in 2016:

-In 2015, Budget derived approximately \$445 million and \$1.3 billion (or 26% and 74%) of its vehicle rental revenue from commercial and leisure customers, respectively, and \$1.3 billion and \$415 million (or 76% and 24%) of its vehicle rental revenue from customers renting at airports and locally, respectively.
+In 2016, Budget derived approximately \$1.3 billion and \$435 million (or 75% and 25%) of its vehicle rental revenue from leisure and commercial customers, respectively, and \$1.3 billion and \$427 million (or 75% and 25%) of its vehicle rental revenue from customers renting at airports and locally, respectively.

-Budget offers its customers several products and programs similar to Avis, such as portable GPS navigation units, roadside assistance, electronic toll collection, emailed receipts and refueling options, as well as special rental rates for frequent renters and Budget's Fastbreak service, an expedited rental service for frequent travelers.
+Budget offers its customers several products and services similar to Avis, such as portable GPS navigation units, roadside assistance, electronic toll collection, emailed receipts and refueling options, as well as a mobile application that allows customers to reserve, modify and cancel reservations on their smartphone, special rental rates for frequent renters and Budget's Fastbreak service, an expedited rental service for frequent travelers.

-In 2015, Budget received numerous awards, including for its award-winning loyalty program, Unlimited Rewards[®], which was selected by Travel Weekly as a 2015 Gold Magellan Award Winner.
+In 2016, Budget received numerous awards, including for its award-winning loyalty program, Unlimited Rewards®, which was selected by Travel Weekly as a 2016 Gold Magellan Award Winner.